Kount/kount-sample-web-app/README.md

 Once you have a merchantId and url, you must provide them for the kount access and ris sdks, which the demo uses.

-* The quickes way to configure the demo application is to set the merchant id and url in the **config.ini** file in the root directory of the project.
+* The quickest way to configure the demo application is to set the merchant id and url in the **config.ini** file in the root directory of the project.
 The config.ini is a custom settings file which makes adding configurations
   easier and avoids the hassle of manually re-adding the merchant id and url, everytime there are updates with the
   other kount products.